 Since I am not all too fond of long road trips with the kids, we decided to split our trip up into several different stops along the way.
 We spent the first night in sensational Sedona where we enjoyed the raw beauty of her legendary red rocks.
 It was also a perfect midway point to the Grand Canyon from Tucson ensuring our kids (or me) wouldn’t get too stir crazy with all the driving.

-The next morning, after an early sunrise hike we set off for our long drive to the Grand Canyon making several fabulous stops along the way.
+The next morning, after an early sunrise hike on the the Airport Mesa Trail Loop we set off for our long drive to the Grand Canyon making several fabulous stops along the way.
 Our first stop as secretly planned unbeknownst to the kids who were happily watching a DVD and had already been fed a sandwich, was to the trendy, hip college town of Flagstaff about an hour’s drive north of Sedona.
 We knew that there were tons of delicious foodie restaurants and found a perfect venue for lunch.

 After a nummy southwestern lunch and glass of local Arizona wine, we got back into the car and thanks to the informative waitress at Crillo Latin Kitchen we decided to take the more scenic route that is relatively unvisited.
 Highway 89 North through Sunset Crater Volcano with a couple stops along the way and entering at the East Gate of the Grand Canyon.
 It was the longest route but worth the drive for the stunning landscape and views.